Belgium national rugby league team

 The Belgium national rugby league team represents Belgium in the sport of rugby league football.

-For more Belgian stats, news, team results and more visit Belgium's RLEF Page.

 History

 The success of the 2008 Rugby League World Cup resulted in a popularity surge for the sport around the world.
 As a result, a number of new nations took up the sport.
 Belgium followed this trend in 2009.
 Rugby League Belgium was started with a single franchise, Brabant Wallon Wavre Rugby XIII, and the creation of a national side to participate in the RLEF Euro Med Challenge and other international matches.

 Under new President Yves-Michael Kazadi, Belgium were granted observer membership of the Rugby League European Federation in June 2013.

-International Results

 Their first international competition was in the 2009 RLEF Euro Med Challenge against Catalonia and Morocco.
-In their very first international, Belgium defeated Catalonia in front of a home crowd in Wavre.
+In their first international, Belgium defeated Catalonia in front of a home crowd in Wavre.
 Belgium came in second in the Euro Med Challenge 2009, losing to Morocco 46-12.
 Following this tournament, the national team took a 4-year hiatus before being granted affiliate RLEF membership and returning to international competition in 2013.